atan4583/atan4583.github.io/_posts/2019-06-09-Project 5-DataVisualization.md

 $$\Rightarrow$$ <a href="\images\Project5-loanDataAnalysis\Prosper_Loan.slides.html" target="_blank"><b>Slide Show</b></a> (Hit _**Auto Play**_ button to suspend/resume slide show or _**Manual Play**_ button to advance slide page manually)

 # Prosper Loan Dataset Exploration
 Explore loan data from Prosper with plots of one, two and more variables.
 Produce a short presentation to illustrate interesting properties, trends, and relationships discovered in the dataset.
-This project is part of the deliverables for my [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) with Udacity.
+This project is part of the deliverables for my <a href="https://www.udacity.com/course/data-analyst-nanodegree--nd002" target="_blank">Data Analyst Nanodegree</a> with Udacity.

 ## Dataset
 The data consists of 6,123 Prosper loan listings created between 1 July 2008 and 31 December 2009 from Prosper, an online peer-to-peer lending business.
 The data has 16 features
 (excluding two ID type variables for borrower ID and listing key), most of which are quantitative in nature but there are a few categorical ones as well.

-A data feature dictionary describing the variables is available [here](https://www.google.com/url?q=https://docs.google.com/spreadsheet/ccc?key%3D0AllIqIyvWZdadDd5NTlqZ1pBMHlsUjdrOTZHaVBuSlE%26usp%3Dsharing&sa=D&ust=1554484977407000).
+A data feature dictionary describing the variables is available <a href="https://www.google.com/url?q=https://docs.google.com/spreadsheet/ccc?key%3D0AllIqIyvWZdadDd5NTlqZ1pBMHlsUjdrOTZHaVBuSlE%26usp%3Dsharing&sa=D&ust=1554484977407000" target="_blank">here</a>.

-The dataset for _**exploration**_ can be downloaded [here](https://drive.google.com/file/d/1SSRs1cna9JoYpQg0sox1d9swT01GEacR/view?usp=sharing), and the clean dataset for _**explanatory**_ purpose can be downloaded [here](https://drive.google.com/file/d/1WSURY1r0B4xh5RVV9asR473hxbGAePM-/view?usp=sharing).
+The dataset for _**exploration**_ can be downloaded <a href="https://drive.google.com/file/d/1SSRs1cna9JoYpQg0sox1d9swT01GEacR/view?usp=sharing" target="_blank">here</a>, and the clean dataset for _**explanatory**_ purpose can be downloaded <a href="https://drive.google.com/file/d/1WSURY1r0B4xh5RVV9asR473hxbGAePM-/view?usp=sharing" target="_blank">here</a>.

 ## Summary of Findings
 In the exploration, I focused on 6,123 listings between 1 July 2008 and 31 December 2009, and examined selective attributes on borrower and loans, time series events to see their effects on loan listing distributions.